getupcloud/cluster-replay/README.md

 # scripts-dump

-`scripts for dump and restore openshift objetcts`
+`scripts for dump and restore openshift objects`

 ===========================================================